Any dark areas you'd like lighted as you enter them at night?

 Want a smarter house but don't want to knock down walls, re-wire it, and spend $10,000+ ?

 The answer may be X10 technology.
 X10 (USA) Inc. builds devices which utilize existing 120v 60hz house current to send and receive signals which can be used to automate many of the routine functions necessary around your house today.
-You don't have to be an electrical engineer to install and maintain these devices, and they can be purchased for as little as $9 or $10 each - sometimes less.
-One of these devices, a TW-523 can be connected to a serial port of an inexpensive 286 or 386 PC which can then be left on 24 hours a day, consuming only a few dollars worth of electricity each month.
+You don't have to be an electrical engineer to install and maintain these devices, and they can be purchased for as little as $15 or $20 each - sometimes less.

-In addition to turning inside lights on near dusk and turning heaters on in the bathrooms an hour before our usual wake-up time, HAP also monitors motion detectors outside and inside the house.
-And our X10-driven IntelliVoice allows the program to respond verbally through speakers in the ceilings of rooms throughout the house.
+In addition to turning inside lights on near dusk and turning heaters on in the bathrooms an hour before our usual wake-up time, HAP also monitors ~20 motion detectors outside and inside the house.
+It "talks" to us through ceiling speakers throughout the house.
 When deer arrive to eat our plants, or wild pigs start tearing up our yard looking for grubs, or people or vehicles get near the house, HAP announces not only their presence, but their approximate location.
-We hear announcements - in my digitally-recorded voice - like "Motion detected on the west side", "Motion detected northeast", "Motion detected in the front yard" or "Motion detected near the front door", etc. It's very hard for anything larger than a rabbit to get near out house unannounced.
-It has alerted us to the arrival of squirrels, rabbits, dogs, cats, raccoons and coyotes.
+We hear announcements - in my digitally-recorded voice - such as "Motion detected ...." and the location: north, southeast, west side of deck, near front door, etc. It's very hard for anything larger than a rabbit to get near our house unannounced.
+HAP has alerted us to the arrival of squirrels, rabbits, dogs, cats, raccoons and coyotes.
 After sunset, HAP also turns on outside lights in the appropriate area and even activates an electronic 'dog' that barks like a territorial 70-pounder.

 Astronomy - Terrestrial Photos